emqx/emqx-tutorial/faq/faq_en.md

 - Directly save events into database

   The final approach is only supported in enterprise version, and supported database includes Redis, MySQL, PostgreSQL, MongoDB and Cassandra.
 User can configure database, client.connected and client.disconnected events in the configuration file.
 When a device is online or offline, the information will be saved into database.

 ## Q: What's Hook?
 What's the use scenario?

-A:  Hook is the interface provided by EMQ X, which will be triggered when a connection, session or message is established/delivered.
+A:  Hook is an interface provided by EMQ X, which will be triggered when a connection, session or message is established/delivered.
 EMQ X provides hooks listed in below, which allows user to save these triggered events to database, and user can conveniently query all kinds of information, such as client connect,  disconnect.

 - client.connected: client online
 - client.disconnected: client offline